28

 SIZE: 9¾” in diameter (25 cm).

-YARN REQUIRED: #3 / Light / DK / Light Worsted weight cotton, e.g., DROPS Belle from Garnstudio.
-You will need 100 g in Off-White, 100 g in Mauve, and 50 g in Dandelion.
+YARN WEIGHT: #3 / Light / DK / Light Worsted weight cotton, e.g., DROPS Belle from Garnstudio.

 Easter Sun Crochet Potholder Pattern from DROPS Design